jenpetsmit/eutilities/eutils/elink.md

 #### id

-**UID List**
-  * Either a single UID or a comma-delimited list of UIDs may be provided.
+**UID List**.
+Either a single UID or a comma-delimited list of UIDs may be provided.
   * All the UIDs must be from the database specified by dbfrom.
   * There is no set maximum for the number of UIDs that can be passed to ELink, but if more than about 200 UIDs are to be provided, the request should be made using the HTTP POST method.
   * **Example**: Link from protein to gene <br> [https://eutils.ncbi.nlm.nih.gov/entrez/eutils/elink.fcgi?dbfrom=protein&db=gene&id=15718680,157427902,119703751](https://eutils.ncbi.nlm.nih.gov/entrez/eutils/elink.fcgi?dbfrom=protein&db=gene&id=15718680,157427902,119703751)